-Core elements of due diligence Description Paragraphs in the Sustainability Statement Reference a) Embedding due diligence in governance, strategy and the business Details the structure and responsibilities of Zalando's management and supervisory boards, including their role in overseeing sustainability matters.
-ESRS 2 GOV-1: Role of the administrative, management and supervisory bodies 161 model Describes how these bodies are informed about and address sustainability issues.
-Outlines Zalando's strategy, business model and value ESRS 2 GOV-2: Information on sustainability matters addressed by Zalando's governance bodies 163 chain, including how sustainability is integrated into these elements.
-SBM-1: Strategy, business model and value chain 169 b) Engaging with affected stakeholders in all key steps of the Explains how Zalando engages with various stakeholder groups, including customers, brand partners, suppliers, SBM-2: Interests and views of stakeholders 172 due diligence employees, investors, and local communities.
-Describes specific processes for engaging with employees, S1-2: Process for engaging with own workforce 244 such as surveys and feedback mechanisms.
-Outlines engagement with workers in the value chain, including S1-3: Processes to raise concerns 245 collaborations with organisations like the International Labour Organization (ILO) BetterWork and the Fair Wear Foundation (FWF).
-S2-2/3: Workers in the value chain engagement: Impacts, concerns, and remediation channels 252 c) Identifying and assessing adverse impacts Details Zalando's DMA process, including how IROs are identified and prioritised.
-Provides an overview of the IRO-1: Identification and assessment of material IROs 175 , material IROs identified, including their time horizons and levels of responsibility.
-SBM-3: Material IROs and their interaction with strategy and business model 182 d) Taking action to address these adverse impacts Describes specific actions taken to address impacts related to Zalando's employees, such as implementing dress impacts related to Zalando's climate change policies adverse impacts working time management systems and disability inclusion initiatives.
-Outlines E2-2: Actions and resources related to pollution 218 actions taken to address impacts in the value chain, including joining the FWF and membership in industry E5-2: Actions and resources related to resource use and circular economy 224 associations.
-S1-4: Actions and resources related to own workforce 245 S2-4: Actions and resources related to workers in the value chain 254 G1-3: Prevention and detection of corruption and bribery 273 e) Tracking the effectiveness of these efforts and Explains how Zalando uses metrics to evaluate performance and effectiveness in relation to material sustainability E1-4: Targets related to climate change mitigation and adaptation 208 communicating how impacts are matters.
-Describes how targets are used to track the effectiveness of policies and E1-5: Energy consumption and mix 211 addressed actions, including the process for setting and monitoring these targets.
-E1-6: Gross scopes 1, 2, 3 and total GHG emissions 213 E3-4: Metrics for our water consumption 220 E5-3: Targets related to resource use and circular economy 226 E5-4: Resource inflows 227 E5-5: Resource outflows 229 S1-5: Targets related to own workforce 248 S1-11: Social protection 238 S1-14: Health and safety metrics 240 S1-15: Work-life balance metrics 239 S1-17: Incidents, complaints and severe human rights impacts 243 G1-4: Incidents of corruption and bribery 274 -
+Core elements of due diligence Description Paragraphs in the Sustainability Statement Reference a) Embedding due diligence in governance, strategy and the business nodel Details the structure and responsibilities of Zalando's management and supervisory boards, including their role in overseeing sustainability matters.
+ESRS 2 GOV-1: Role of the administrative, management and supervisory bodies 152 model Describes how these bodies are informed about and address sustainability issues.
+Outlines Zalando's strategy, business model and value ESRS 2 GOV-2: Information on sustainability matters addressed by Zalando's governance bodies 154 chain, including how sustainability is integrated into these elements.
+SBM-1: Strategy, business model and value chain 160 b) Engaging with affected stakeholders in all key steps of the Explains how Zalando engages with various stakeholder groups, including customers, brand partners, suppliers, SBM-2: Interests and views of stakeholders 163 due diligence employees, investors, and local communities.
+Describes specific processes for engaging with employees, S1-2: Process for engaging with own workforce 235 such as surveys and feedback mechanisms.
+Outlines engagement with workers in the value chain, including S1-3: Processes to raise concerns 236 collaborations with organisations like the International Labour Organization (ILO) BetterWork and the Fair Wear Foundation (FWF).
+S2-2/3: Workers in the value chain engagement: Impacts, concerns, and remediation channels 243 c) Identifying and assessing adverse impacts Details Zalando's DMA process, including how IROs are identified and prioritised.
+Provides an overview of the IRO-1: Identification and assessment of material IROs 166 material IROs identified, including their time horizons and levels of responsibility.
+SBM-3: Material IROs and their interaction with strategy and business model 173 d) Taking action to address these adverse impacts Describes specific actions taken to address impacts related to Zalando's climate change policies 196 employees, such as implementing working time management systems and disability inclusion initiatives.
+Outlines E2-2: Actions and resources related to pollution 209 actions taken to address impacts in the value chain, including joining the FWF and membership in industry E5-2: Actions and resources related to resource use and circular economy 215 associations.
+S1-4: Actions and resources related to own workforce 236 S2-4: Actions and resources related to workers in the value chain 245 G1-3: Prevention and detection of corruption and bribery 264 e) Tracking the effectiveness of Explains how Zalando uses metrics to evaluate performance and effectiveness E1-4: Targets related to climate change mitigation and adaptation 199 these efforts and communicating how in relation to material sustainability matters.
+Describes how targets are used to track the effectiveness of policies and E1-5: Energy consumption and mix 202 impacts are addressed actions, including the process for setting and monitoring these targets.
+E1-6: Gross scopes 1, 2, 3 and total GHG emissions 204 E3-4: Metrics for our water consumption 211 E5-3: Targets related to resource use and circular economy 217 E5-4: Resource inflows 218 E5-5: Resource outflows 220 S1-5: Targets related to own workforce 239 S1-11: Social protection 229 S1-14: Health and safety metrics 231 S1-15: Work-life balance metrics 230 S1-17: Incidents, complaints and severe human rights impacts 234 G1-4: Incidents of corruption and bribery 265